 What issues/problems can cognitive-behaviour therapy (CBT) help with?

 Cognitive-behaviour therapy (CBT) is a popular approach which has proven effective in helping to manage a variety of problems such as depression, anxiety, panic disorder, phobias and obsessive compulsive disorder to name a few.
 Indeed, cognitive-behaviour therapy (CBT) is the mainstream treatment for depression and anxiety in the NHS as it was the first therapy to be shown to be as effective as drug interventions for these problems.
 However, cognitive-behaviour therapy is not a quick fix solution and may not suit everyone as the onus lies on the client to apply the techniques they learn in sessions to their everyday lives.

 Seeking cognitive-behaviour therapy (CBT) can be an overwhelming experience but it may help to know that cognitive-behaviour therapy (CBT) has been shown, in many studies, to be an effective treatment for a wide range of issues and problems.
-Our psychologists and CBT therapists are highly qualified and have years of experience working with clients to make the process of pursuing cognitive-behaviour-therapy (CBT) as stress-free as possible.
-In addition, we are happy to answer any questions you may have about the services our psychologists and therapists provide.
+Our CBT therapists are highly qualified and have experience of working with clients to make the process of pursuing cognitive-behaviour-therapy (CBT) as stress-free as possible.
+In addition, we are happy to answer any questions you may have about the services we offer.